xkondix/MsgBrokerSys/README.md

 Information about the application:
-- uses version 3.3.2 of kafka libraries.
+- uses version 3.3.2 of kafka libraries
 - uses Java 17
 - uses Spring boot 3.0.5 version
 - uses spring-cloud-stream-binder-kafka-streams to bind configuration from yaml file